ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 ## LLVM bitcode compilation

-For simple C programs(e.g. test.c), do
+For simple C programs(e.g., test.c), do

 > **clang -emit-llvm -S test.c -o test.bc**

-and you have a binary LLVM bitcode file, this file can be directly used as the input for PDG generation.
+Now you have a binary format LLVM bitcode file, this file can be directly used as the input for PDG generation.

-You can also use llvm-as to generate a human-readable bitcode file(.ll) if you would like to:
+You can also generate a human-readable bitcode file(.ll) if you would like to:

 > **llvm-dis test.bc**

-You will have a human-readable bitcode file(.ll) for debugging and testing.
+This will generate a human-readable format bitcode file(test.ll) for your debugging and testing.

-For those large practical software written in C(e.g., wget), please refer to the following article for help:
+For those large software written in C(e.g., wget), please refer to the following article for help:

 http://gbalats.github.io/2015/12/10/compiling-autotooled-projects-to-LLVM-bitcode.html